appacademy/may-21-module-3-notes/week-07/day-03/06-media-query-project/README.md

 Specifically, cut the header height in half when the browser is less than 640 pixels tall.

-## Phase 3: Show underlines on links on roll over and for mobile users
+## Phase 3: Show underlines on links on rollover and for mobile users

 You will probably need to do some research to discover the best media query to use.